aithasahith02/task_11/README.md

 # task_11
 This is an APP based on flutter to run a jenkins job.

-Filling the details and clicking the submit button..a jenkins job will run in the background.
+A jenkins job will run in the background on clicking the submit button.

-The job is run a mytest.sh file in the github repository
+The job is to run a mytest.sh file in the github repository